noboter/esp8266-rfm95-Lora/README.md

 Combined with a database like Wigle.net one may track the device quite well.

 Uses ABP but can be configured to use OTAA as well.

+By defaut the channels are configured to use TheThingsNetwork.
+Therefore there are 8 channels configured, other networks typically support only the first 3.